 Soft, chewy, buttery, sprinkle-packed small batch funfetti sugar cookies made completely from scratch — no box cake mix required!

-What I love about this recipe is how quickly it comes together; there's no complicated steps or waiting for the dough to chill before you bake them.
+What I love about this recipe is how quickly it comes together; there are no complicated steps or waiting for the dough to chill before you bake them.
 Just mix, scoop, & bake!
 These small batch funfetti sugar cookies are perfect for people who are explicitly in love with funfetti cake from a box mix.
 They bake up thick, chewy, and soft with slightly crispy edges (the way a cookie should be).

 I think you’ll want to go ahead and start preheating your oven before you even read the rest of this post…